-Endowment donations exceeded \$1 million in fiscal 2016.
+Endowment donations exceeded \$1.3 million in fiscal 2017.
 These donations support current and future generations of students and faculty.

-The University's Endowment Fund experienced a loss of 1.6 per cent for the year ended March 31, 2016, yet had a top decile one year return compared to Canadian university endowments for the 2015 calendar year.
+The University's Endowment Fund experienced a 12 per cent return for the year ended March 31, 2017 and had a top quartile five year return compared to Canadian university endowments for the 2016 calendar year.